tytydraco/yessleep/out/Im_a_medical_scientist_who_was_involved_in_a_failed_experiment_of_which_you_are_all_experiencing_the_consequences_Im_sorry_but_you_have_to_know.md

 I am not ashamed to admit that in the wordless silence, I reached for Dr. Khan’s hand and he took it, and hand-in-hand we proceeded down the hall.
 My own instinct was to flee, but I knew that Dr. Khan’s was the same as it had always been, to help his patient, and he led me away from the facility doors, towards the room in which Kenji had been tested on.

-We came, first, upon the body of one of the two Japanese researchers.
+We came, first, upon the body of one of the two Japanese scientists.

 Dead—pierced, and torn apart—his hand still held, now grotesquely, a handgun.
 His eyes had been pushed into their sockets and a bloodied document folder placed upon his chest.
 Dr. Khan picked it up, thumbed through it and passed it to me.
 Inside was the identity’s true identity.
 He was not a Japanese scientist but a member of the Naichō, the Japanese intelligence agency.
 I put the folder back on his chest, and we continued forward.